 Trails include Moose Odyssey, Turkey Trot, Deer Run, and Holmquist Hollow.
 Winter trail usage is limited to skiing only on wide trails.
 In other seasons walking and running these trails will give the trail user park like experience.
+Hikers and snowshoers should use the narrow trails when wide trails are groomed in winter.

 Running Libby Hill – Get a runner’s perspective on the trails at Libby Hill.
 John Keller provides great insight on why the trails are so ideal for cross country and trail running.